dyanncameron/dyanncameron/README.md

 - 👋 Hi, I’m @dyanncameron
 - 👀 I’m interested in ... web and software development / software engineering
 - 🌱 I’m currently learning ...
-SQL, PHP and React
+SQL, PHP, React, NodeJS, Python and C#
 - 💞️ I’m looking to collaborate on ...
 Frontend and Backend Development
 - 📫 How to reach me ... dyanncameron@gmail.com